Skip to main content

 • Any health care provider within the scope of practice listed above practicing in another country who is authorized to practice in that country

-L. Qualifying Exigencies: Arise out of the fact that the employee's spouse, child, or parent is a military member in the National Guard or Reserves on active duty, or has been notified of an impending call or order to active duty, in support of a contingency operation and include the following:
+M. Qualifying Exigencies: In accordance with the Code of Federal Regulations , qualifying exigencies arise out of the fact that the employee's spouse, child, or parent is a military member in the Armed Forces (including the National Guard or Reserves) on active duty or call to active duty, or has been notified of an impending call or order to active duty, and include the following:

 1. Issues arising from a covered military member's short notice deployment (i.e., deployment of seven or less days of notice) for a period of seven days from the date of notification.